yubobo/cdap/docs/loom-docs/source/guide/bcp/data-center-bcp.rst

 Loom UI
 ------
 Loom UI (loom-ui) is stateless, and communicates with Loom Server using REST endpoints.
 Hence Loom UI can be easily run on multiple machines.
-User traffic is routed to multiple instances of Loom UI using load balancers (like HAproxy or Varnish or VIP).
+User traffic is routed to multiple instances of Loom UI using load balancers (such as HAproxy or Varnish or VIP).

 Loom Provisioner
 ----------------